vekon/mViewer/README.md

 mViewer allows managing databases, collections, gridfs, users & indexes as an alternative to the mongoDB native shell in a simpler and user-friendly way.

-### Whats new in mViewer-v1.0 ?
+### Whats new in mViewer-v1.0 Beta?
    1. Redesigned complete user interface with enhananced ease.
-   2. New login supporting mongodb started with/without auth mode.
+   2. New login interface which supports mongodb started with/without auth mode.
    3. Full support of roles and privileges.
    4. User creation with roles with specific set actions.
    5. Supports latest MongoDB v3.x